bceverly/sysmanage/README.md

     - Grant the new user permissions on the new database
 - Using the sysmanage.yaml.example file, create a file called /etc/sysmanage.yaml
-    - Store the DB credentials in a file named /etc/sysmanage.yaml
+    - Store the DB credentials here
     - Generate a new salt value ($ openssl rand -base64 32)
-    - Store the salt value created above in the /etc/sysmanage.yaml file as password_salt (See sample file in root directory for an example)
+    - Store the salt value created above here
-    - Set up the admin userid and password in the /etc/sysmanage.yaml file
+    - Set up the admin userid and password here
 - Run the web UI via "python3 -m http.server" from the ./website directory
 - Migrate to the latest database schema with "alembic upgrade head"